DUI Lawyers in Clifton, NJ

 Here's What to Expect After Your 2nd DUI Charge in New Jersey

-It doesn't take a graduate from the largest university in Clifton, NJ to know that getting a second DUI is bad.
+It doesn't take a graduate from American Institute Clifton in Clifton, NJ to know that getting a second DUI is bad.
 Defendants who are charged again within 10 years of a prior conviction face increased penalties for a second DUI offense.
 They may be fined up to $1,000 and must serve at least 48 hours in jail, with a maximum of 90 days.
 Additionally, a second conviction can lead to 30 days of community service, a one-to-two-year license suspension, and two to four years of mandatory ignition interlock device (IID) use.
 These consequences, along with higher insurance rates, can significantly affect a repeat offender's life.

 Here's What to Expect After Your 3rd DUI Charge in New Jersey